SMILEY4/strategy-game/documentation/markdown/technical/api.md

   {
       "commands": [
           {
+              "type": "place-marker",
-              "userId": "String - the id of the user submitting the command", "q": "Int - the q-coordinate of the new marker", "r": "Int - the r-coordinate of the new marker", }
+              "q": "Int - the q-coordinate of the new marker", "r": "Int - the r-coordinate of the new marker", },
+          {
+              "type": "create-city",
+              "q": "Int - the q-coordinate of the new city", "r": "Int - the r-coordinate of the new city", }
       ]
   }